WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 -Health care providers are not widespread and medical care not as good as Houston

--Water usage is tight and rainfall is very low
+-Water usage is tight and rainfall is very low; rationing is expected.

 -Utilities rates are far higher than I imagined